The 25 Best Core Exercises For Runners

 It’s just a matter of practice and getting your body used to the machine.

-One thing you can if you typically feel dizzy after using a treadmill is to slow down gradually.
+One thing you can do if you typically feel dizzy after using a treadmill is to slow down gradually.

 Then, and only then, get off the machine.

-Get into a recovery position or simply sit down.
+Get into a recovery position, or simply sit down.

 Rehydrate.